PrefectHQ/prefect-background-task-examples/README.md

 my_background_task("Joaquim")

 # Schedule the task for execution outside of this process
-my_background_task.apply_async(args=("Agrajag",))
+my_background_task.delay("Agrajag")
 ```

 For documentation on the features available for tasks, refer to the [Prefect Tasks documentation](https://docs.prefect.io/concepts/tasks/).

 ### Executing deferred tasks with a task server

-To run tasks in a separate process or container from where you schedule them with `apply_async`, start a task server, similar to how you would run a Celery worker or an arq worker.
+To run tasks in a separate process or container from where you schedule them with `delay`, start a task server, similar to how you would run a Celery worker or an arq worker.

 The task server will continually receive deferred tasks to execute from Prefect's API, execute them, and report the results back to the API.